FrankerFaceZ/icu-msgparser/README.md

 Placeholders can be tags or variables.

-All tags will have a `n`, or name, which tells the interpreter what tag handler to use for them. `c`, or children, is only included for a tag with contents.
+All tags will have a `n`, or name, which tells the interpreter what tag handler to use for them. `c`, or children/content, is only included for a tag with contents.

 All variables will have a `v`, or value, which tells the interpreter what